“Kia Ora, Hello, Goeie dag et Bonjour,

-My name is Guy (Gideon) du Toit and it’s my pleasure to welcome you to my site.
+My name is Guy (Gideon) du Toit and it’s my pleasure to welcome you to my woodturning site.

 My logo represents my path to the craft I love and honors the cycles of life and our connection with nature.
 It is a journey for the seed that grows to become a tree and then to become an object of wood turned art.

 The mountains represent all the mountains one climbs in your journey through life, all the obstacles you overcome, and also the peaks you aim for.
 They also remind me of the majestic mountains I grew to love when I lived in France.

 The road is the journey with no destination but only an aim.
 The arrows represent the spinning of the lathe and the cyclic nature of life.

 Join me on this journey.”